Daniciany/Daniciany/README.md

 #### aka Daniciany or Danician

-While others go outside and have fun I sit in my room and code npm packages that no one needs...
+While others go outside and have fun I sit in my room and code stuff that no one needs...

 ### Languages
 - Kotlin